 How to Make the Recipe

-This is a brief overview of how to make these copycat thin mint cookies.
-For the full recipe, see the recipe card below.
+Below is a quick overview of how to make this easy lemon sour cream pie recipe.
+For the full printable recipe, with US customary or metric measurements, visit the recipe card below.

-6. Bake the cookies.
-350ºF for 10-12 minutes.
+Step 6.
+Bake the cookies at 350ºF for 10-12 minutes.
 Make sure to cool the cookies completely.

-7. Melt the chocolate, coconut oil, and peppermint extract.
+Step 7.
+Melt the chocolate, coconut oil, and peppermint extract.
 Use a medium- to large-size microwaveable bowl for this.
-1 minute at full power in the microwave, stir or whisk to blend together.
+1 minute at full power in the microwave; stir or whisk to blend.

-8. Dip the cookies.
-Use a fork or candy making tools to dip the cookie into the chocolate.
-Tap the fork on the edge of the bowl to remove any excess chocolate, then place onto a wax paper lined baking sheet.
-Chill to set the chocolate.
+Step 8.
+Dip the cookies.
+Use a fork or candy-making tools to dip the cookie into the chocolate.
+Tap the fork on the edge of the bowl to remove any excess chocolate, then place each thin mint onto a wax paper-lined baking sheet.
+Chill the thin mints in the refrigerator to let the chocolate set.

 Recipe FAQs